Article written by Elisa - Travel Writer & Local in France

-If you’re planning a trip to Provence, you might be considering some of the most popular spots in the region like Avignon, the lavender fields, or Marseille.
-But if you prefer to get away from the main tourist track, then the small towns and villages of Provence should be on your Provence Bucket List.
+If you’re planning a trip to Provence, you might be considering some of the most popular sights in the region, like Avignon, the lavender fields, or Marseille.
+But if you prefer to get away from the main tourist track, then the small towns and villages of Provence should be on your Provence bucket list.

 From idyllic hilltop hamlets to colorful coastal towns, these are the most beautiful villages in Provence, France.

-Best Way to Explore the Villages of Provence
+How to Explore the Best Villages in Provence

-The best way to explore the villages of Provence is by car as public transportation is scarce and mainly adapted to locals’ daily life.
+The best way to explore the Provence countryside is by car, as public transportation is scarce and mainly adapted to locals’ daily life.
 If you want to explore this part of France by car but don’t have one, you can rent it in the main cities of Provence.

-Car hire is a fantastic choice to tour the best villages in Provence on your own.
-You can book through sites, such as RentalCars.com.
-Sites like these are great because it takes all of the major rental companies, such as Hertz, Avis, etc, and more and does the comparison of prices for you.
-This helps to ensure that you get a great price without all the time and work.
+Car hire is a fantastic choice to tour the best towns in Provence on your own.
+You can book through sites such as DiscoverCars.com.
+Sites like these are great because it takes all of the major rental companies, such as Hertz, Avis, etc., and more, and do the comparison of prices for you.
+This helps ensure you get a great price without all the time and work.

 By Guided Tour

 If you don’t want to rent a car, you can take a guided tour with transportation and an English-speaking guide.
 This Hilltop Villages of Luberon Tour from Aix-en-Provence and this Provence Countryside Tour from Nice have excellent reviews and ratings.

 From Nice to Avignon, don’t miss the best villages in Provence, France!